sygmaprotocol/community-executions/README.md

-# mainnet-multisig-executions
+# liquidity-multisig-executions
-This repository is used to keep track of executing function calls on `Sygma` mainnet multisig.
+This repository is used to keep track of executing function calls on `Sygma` mainnet liquidity multisig.
 The idea is to have a file describing a set of functions that we want to execute on a specific chain for mainnet environment.
-This way, when opening a new PR, we can describe required admin calls across all supported domains (networks).
+This way, when opening a new PR, we can describe required calls across all supported domains (networks).

 The flow is described below:
  - decide what function calls need to be executed on the mainnet multisig